 Revenue Growth & Market Exposure

-Alaris continues to de-risk its portfolio over the past few years.
+Alaris has continued to de-risk its portfolio over the past few years.
 The firm is looking at diversifying as well as growing its revenues by adding new partners and providing additional capital to existing partners each year.
-Alaris had invested $185 million into four new partners in 2018, which was a record by itself.
+Year to date 2021, Alaris has deployed over $50 million.

-Alaris has a strong track record of deploying capital into strong companies.
+Alaris has a sound track record of deploying capital into strong companies.
 The company has a huge growth opportunity as there are an estimated one trillion dollars of uninvested capital for conversion into potential deals.
-A unique structure and diversification across 16 partners are key competitive advantages for the company.
-Alaris is aiming to generate organic growth of 3-5% per year and 2019 distributions from companies to be over $110 million.
+A unique structure and diversification across its partners are key competitive advantages for the company.
+Alaris is aiming to generate organic growth of 3%-5% per year.

 Alaris is in a good position to keep increasing its dividend as a result of growing distributions from new partners and positive resets.
 A solid footprint in the U.S. will also drive future earnings from a strong economy.